-Benefits Description You pay After the calendar year deductible Infertility services (cont.)
-High Option Standard Option Not covered: All charges All charges • Assisted reproductive technology (ART) See Section 10, Definitions.
-(Procedures which involve surgically removing eggs from the ovaries combining them with sperm in the laboratory, and returning them to the birthing person's body or donating them to another person), including: - Embryo transfer and gamete intrafallopian transfer (GIFT) and zygote intrafallopian transfer (ZIFT) - In vitro fertilization (IVF) See Section 10, Definitions.
-(A method of assisted reproduction that involves combining an egg with sperm in a laboratory), including IVF needed due to iatrogenic infertility.
-Charges for gestational carrier or surrogacy, including antenatal appointments and labor/delivery services Charges for procedures to collect, analyze, manipulate, or otherwise treat gametes (sperm and ova) when the partner or donor who produces the gamete is not a covered patient on the plan Collection of unfertilized eggs/sperm and storage of fertilized and/or unfertilized eggs/sperm except in cases of iatrogenic infertility Cost of donor egg Cost of donor sperm • Elective preservation, such as egg freezing sought due to natural aging • Fertility drugs, provided by facilities or physicians, including ovulation induction cycles while on injectable medication to stimulate the ovaries.
+Benefits Description You After the calendar pay · year deductible Infertility services (cont.)
+High Option Standard Option - cryopreservation of sperm - cryopreservation of embryo In-network: 10% of the Plan allowance In-network: 15% of the Plan allowance collection of oocyte cryopreservation of oocyte benefits limited to up to 12 months of storage of sperm, oocytes and embryo Also includes infertility associated with medical and surgical gender affirmation.
+Note: Requires Preauthorization.
+See Section 3.
+Out-of-network: 35% of the Plan allowance and any difference between our allowance and the billed amount Out-of-network: 40% of the Plan allowance and any difference between our allowance and the billed amount Note: See Section 5(c) for facility related benefits.
+Note: See Section 5(h) for information on GEHA's Family Planning Care Program.
+Not covered: All charges All charges Gamete intrafallopian transfer (GIFT) and zygote intrafallopian transfer (ZIFT) Charges for gestational carrier or surrogacy, including antenatal appointments and labor/delivery services Charges for procedures to collect, analyze, manipulate, or otherwise treat gametes (sperm and ova) when the partner or donor who produces the gamete is not a covered patient on the plan • Cost of donor egg • Cost of donor sperm • Elective preservation, such as egg freezing sought due to natural aging • Fertility drugs, provided by facilities or physicians, including ovulation induction cycles while on injectable medication to stimulate the ovaries.
 Fertility drugs must be obtained through the pharmacy benefits, see Section 5(f), Prescription Drug Benefits and Specialty Drug Benefits.
 Medications will not be covered when dispensed by other sources, including physician offices, home health agencies and outpatient hospitals.
-Genetic counseling Infertility services after voluntary sterilizations Preimplantation diagnosis, testing, and/or screening of eggs, sperm, or embryos Reversal of voluntary surgical sterilizations Services and supplies related to non-covered ART procedures, such as in vitro fertilization or home insemination procedures • Treatments such as artificial insemination, assisted reproductive technology, and/or in vitro fertilization prior to establishing diagnosis of infertility.
+Genetic counseling Infertility services after voluntary sterilizations Reversal of voluntary surgical sterilizations Services and supplies related to non-covered ART procedures Treatments such as artificial insemination, assisted reproductive technology, and/or in vitro fertilization prior to establishing diagnosis of infertility.
 See Section 10, Definitions